Hevia/fastcausality/README.md

 # fastcausality
-A Python framework for causal ML built on top of Fastcore + Fastai
+A Python framework for causal inference built on top of Fastcore + Fastai